mitya777/mitya777.github.io/_posts/2015-03-15-gop-ferguson.markdown

 ---
 {% include JB/setup %}

-A dystopian government arbitrarily violating the constitutional rights and human dignity of its citizens to illegally tax them at the point of a gun.
+A dystopian government arbitrarily violates the constitutional rights and human dignity of its citizens to illegally tax them at the point of a gun.

 This was the finding of the March 4th, 2015 Justice Department report.